Current News and Collaborations (last updated 2 July, 2008)

 Laya songs online

 Roy Cameron has recently provided Digital Himalaya with a set of recordings made between 1999 and 2000 among the yak herding community of Laya, Bhutan.
 These songs cover some of the most important religious and cultural events in the Laya calendar as well as songs that accompany the deceptively simple line and circle dances.
-Digital Himalaya is delighted to be the online archive for this important audio collection which can be listened to by clicking here.

 (April 2007)